ceedee666/drumm.sh/content/teaching/thesis.md

 ### Software Development

+1. Implementation and analysis of a example application using Vide Coding
 1. Implementation of a Web based TDD game (in cooperation with majcon)
 1. Analysis of software quality metrics in large code bases (possibly in cooperation with CQSE)